From formulas to cirquents in computability logic: Clustering all gates; ranking

 Finally, we claim that any formula $\sim E$ of IF logic adequately translates into the cirquent $(\sim E)^\circ$ defined below:

-\begin{dsc} Let $E$ be any formula of (non-extended) IF logic.
-We define $(\sim E)^\circ$ as the cirquent obtained from $E$ through performing the following steps: \begin{enumerate} \item Turn $E$ into $(\gneg E)^\circ$ according to Description \ref{dsc3}. \item Swap the ranks in the resulting cirquent.
-That is, make all elements of the formerly lowest rank now belong to the highest rank, and vice versa. \end{enumerate} \end{dsc}
+\begin{desc} Let $E$ be any formula of (non-extended) IF logic.
+We define $(\sim E)^\circ$ as the cirquent obtained from $E$ through performing the following steps: \begin{enumerate}[(1)] \item Turn $E$ into $(\gneg E)^\circ$ according to Description \ref{dsc3}. \item Swap the ranks in the resulting cirquent.
+That is, make all elements of the formerly lowest rank now belong to the highest rank, and vice versa. \end{enumerate} \end{desc}

 Figures 13, 14 and 15 illustrate applications of our translations to the IF-logic formula and two forms of its negation.
 As before, the universe of discourse here is assumed to be $\{1,2\}$.
 For compactness considerations, we have written $\overline{p_{1111}}$, $\overline{p_{1112}}$, etc. instead of $\gneg{p_{1111}}$, $\gneg{p_{1112}}$, etc. To each gate in those figures we have attached an expression of the form $n^m$.
 It should be understood as an indication that the gate belongs to cluster $n$, and that such a cluster $n$ is of rank $m$.